butler54/butler54.github.io/docs/blog/posts/validated-demos.md

           jsonPointers:
             - /imagePullSecrets
             - /secrets
+  sharedValueFiles:
+    - /overrides/values-{{ $.Values.global.clusterPlatform }}.yaml
+    - /overrides/values-{{ $.Values.global.clusterPlatform }}-{{ $.Values.global.clusterVersion
+      }}.yaml
 ```

 In the case of my pipelines it requests a `storageclass` by name in the pipelines Helm chart. `storageclasses` typically have different names across different cloud providers which means we need provider specific overrides.
 The validated patterns operator provides a framework where a combination of `clusterGroup`, cloud provider and OpenShift version.
 This gives you value files of the format:

 - `values-global.yaml` default applies everywhere,
-- `values-hub.yaml` hub is the defacto standard for your 'hub' RHACM cluster,
+- `values-hub.yaml` hub for your 'hub' RHACM cluster,
+- `sharedValueFiles`, defined in `values-hub.yaml` where you can define a list override files which can be based on global variables such as:
-- `values-{clusterGroup}-{cloudProvider}-{OpenShift Version}.yaml`
+  - `clusterGroup`
-  - Any combination of cloud provider, cluster group and OpenShift can be used e.g.
-    - `values-AWS-4.13.yaml` or `values-IBMCloud.yaml` or `values-myClusterGroup.yaml`
+  - `clusterPlatform` e.g. AWS, Azure, IBMCloud
+  - `clusterVersion` e.g. 4.13

 ??? info "clusterGroup"
     `clusterGroup` is a label used together with RHACM particularly for clusters beyond the first.